How to rent a Christmas tree: Where to hire them and why it's good for the planet

 - Return the tree or organise for its collection and receive the deposit back if all goes well.

-- The company will then re-plant the tree and leave it to grow until the next Christmas when it will be available to rent again.
+- The company will then re-plant the tree and leave it to grow until the next Christmas, when it may be available to rent again.

-Most suppliers will often allow you to re-rent the same tree.
-And these 'trees for life' are often given a name by the families that rent them.
-The idea is that not only is this method greener, but that the tree will also grow with the family each year.
-Cute right?
+Some suppliers will allow you to re-rent the same tree, and these 'trees for life' are often given a name by the families that rent them.
+The idea is that not only is this method greener, but the tree will also grow with the family each year.
+Cute, right?

 How much does it cost to rent a Christmas tree?

-Prices start from around £30 when renting a 3ft Christmas tree.
-Though you must be aware that this often does not include the refundable deposit and charge to deliver and collect the tree.
+Prices start from around £30 when renting a 3ft Christmas tree, though be aware that this often does not include the refundable deposit and charge to deliver and collect the tree.

 Prices vary between suppliers and taller trees will also cost more to rent.
-So if you're wanting to hire a 6ft tree or taller this could set you back between £80-120.
+So, if you're looking to hire a 6ft tree or taller it could set you back between £80-120.

-If you're keen to save a few pennies it's good to know that you can save yourself the delivery fee if you pick your Christmas tree rental up in person.
+But if you're keen to save a few pennies, it's worth bearing in mind that you can save yourself the delivery fee if you pick your Christmas tree rental up in person.

-What are the environmental benefits of renting a Christmas tree?
+What are the benefits of renting a Christmas tree?

-- No waste: As you're recycling the tree they'll be no tree waste to dispose of.
+- Zero waste: As you're returning the tree to the supplier, there'll be no tree waste to dispose of.
 And this is a huge plus as it costs an estimated £14 million to send faded firs and sad spruces to landfill.

 - Better carbon footprint: According to the Carbon Trust, a 2m-tall cut Christmas tree that ends up in landfill has a 16kg carbon footprint – that’s around the same as taking three return flights from London to Australia.